 Music genre classification can only be achieved when using the correct architecture.

-Table 5 provides comparison between different neural networks architectures, providing information related to which architecture is more suitable, according to the accuracy selection criteria, previously identified on chapter 2, as most important..
+Table 5 provides a comparison between different neural networks architectures, providing information related to which architecture is more suitable, according to the accuracy selection criteria, previously identified on chapter 2, as most important.

-In Chapter 4, it will be described what has already been achieved in music genre classification by using some of the described architectures.
+In Chapter 4 it will be described what has already been achieved in music genre classification by using some of the described architectures.
 Therefore, chapter 4 provides enough context to design an informed solution in chapter 5.

 Table 5 - Comparison between different neural network architectures